codio/site/source/docs/ide/boxes/installsw/box-parts.html.md

   parts update               # Update Box Parts
 ```

-##Preinstalled packages
+#### Preinstalled packages
-The are a several packages preinstalled on all Codio Boxes.
+The are a several packages preinstalled on all G1  Codio Boxes.

 - NodeJS (uses nvm)
 - Ruby (uses rbenv)